Categories

 Sensor: APS-C 24MP

-Best for: Beauty creators, food content, skin tone priority
+Best for: Beauty creators, food content, anyone who lives or dies on skin tones

 4. Fujifilm X-S20 — Best Hybrid Photo/Video